Momentum Claims Only a Tiny Fraction of the Hundreds of Thousands it Raised for the Election Were Spent on the Election - Guido Fawkes

 Momentum says it uses two limited companies to carry on its operations: Momentum Campaign (Services) Ltd (MCS) and Jeremy for Labour Ltd (JFL).
 JFL is controlled entirely by its sole director, Momentum supremo and founder Jon Lansman, and is registered to his luxury Shad Thames flat.
 JFL is where the asset value in Momentum really lies: it is the ‘data controller’ which legally owns a huge database of supporter contact details collected during “both of Jeremy’s leadership campaigns, through Momentum’s website and during its campaigns.”
 It also operates the Momentum website.
 It must control data used – and collected – during the General Election…

-Meanwhile, MCS employed about 15 staff on behalf of the unincorporated association and is registered to yet another office in East London.
+Meanwhile, MCS employs about 15 staff on behalf of the unincorporated association and is registered to yet another office in East London.
 These must be the paid staff who directly influenced and directed Momentum’s general election campaign activity.

 During the election campaign, Momentum boasted about both how much money it was making and how much money it was spending.
 Check out this fundraising pitch from Paul Mason (“we need money, a lot of it”), attached to a tweet on May 13, claiming Momentum had nearly raised £40,000 in an online crowdfunder: